dalibormesaric/rplb/readme.md

 # RPLB – Reverse Proxy Load Balancer

 A simple application that can load balance requests based on configured hostname accross configured backends.
+It is primarily meant to be used for learning purposes in a home lab environment.

 ## Features